 Once you understand the problem, it's time to start thinking about how you're going to solve it.
 This is where having a plan is vital.
-By taking the time to think about your approach before jumping into the solution, you can save yourself a lot of time and frustration later on.
+By taking the time to think about your approach, you can save yourself a lot of time and frustration later on.

 There are many methods that can be used to figure out a pathway forward, but the key is choosing an appropriate one that will work for the specific problem you're trying to solve.
-Some popular problem-solving techniques during this stage include:
+Not all students understand what it means to plan a problem so we've outlined some popular problem-solving techniques during this stage.

 6. Look for a pattern

 Sometimes, the best way to solve a problem is to look for a pattern.
-This could be number patterns, a shape pattern or even just a general trend that you can see in the information given.
-Once you've found the pattern, you can use it to help you solve the problem.
+This could be a number, a shape pattern or even just a general trend that you can see in the information given.
+Once you've found it, you can use it to help you solve the problem.

 7. Guess and check

-While not the most efficient method, guess and check can be helpful when you're struggling to think of a solution or when you're dealing with multiple possible solutions.
+While not the most efficient method, guess and check can be helpful when you're struggling to think of an answer or when you're dealing with multiple possible solutions.
 To do this, you simply make a guess at the answer and then check to see if it works.
 If it doesn't, you make another systematic guess and keep going until you find a solution that works.